DSmith09/MarvelChallenge/README.md

      - App follows single activity implementation, fragments are loaded into the fragment_container when needed
    - App loads ComicViewFragment onCreate...
 ComicViewFragment will display comic retrieved from **id** parameter
      - If parameter is null or invalid, ComicViewFragment will load page of comics with image from Marvel's API
-   - User can tap on renderered comic view, tapping on renderered view will load ComicDetailFragment
+   - User can tap on rendered comic view, tapping on rendered view will load ComicDetailFragment
    - ComicDetailFragment will display following comic information:
      - Comic Image
      - Comic Description (If available)